Automated Privacy Information Annotation in Large Language Model Interactions: Automated Privacy Annotation Pipeline for Dialogue Datasets

-\textbf{Privacy Phrase Extraction.} For each sample that contains privacy leakage, based on the expensive set of privacy categories, we prompt GPT-4 to extract phrases that explicitly reveal privacy information about the user.
-By inserting categories into the prompts, we ask GPT-4 to match the phrases and the categories.
+\textbf{Privacy Phrase Extraction.} For each sample that contains privacy leakage, based on the expensive set of privacy categories, we prompt GPT-4o to extract phrases that explicitly reveal privacy information about the user who poses the query.
+By inserting categories into the prompts, we ask GPT-4o to match the phrases and the categories.
 The extracted phrase must be directly copied from the query, and the relationship between the phrase and the user should be evident, not speculative.
 For example, phrases should not be extracted with the reason like ``the user may be interested in something.''
-Additionally, any phrases falling outside the given privacy categories, which may indicate an wrong extraction, should be excluded.
-To enhance the precision of the extracted phrases, we apply two filtering rules: (1) the privacy phrase must be directly associated with the user or their close associates, and (2) {the phrase must have an explicit reference, rather than be a general phrase such as ``go a place'' or ``have ideas''}.
-We use GPT-4 to evaluate these criteria and remove any phrases that do not meet the rules.
-The results of experiments on filtering using these rules are shown in Table \ref{table:phrase_eval}.
+Additionally, any phrases falling outside the given privacy categories, which may indicate a wrong extraction, should be excluded.
+To enhance the precision of the extracted phrases, we apply two filtering rules: (1) the privacy phrase must be directly associated with the user or their close associates, and (2) the phrase must have an explicit reference, rather than be a general phrase such as ``go a place'' or ``have ideas''.
+We use GPT-4o to evaluate these criteria and remove any phrases that do not meet the rules.
+The effectiveness of filtering based on the rules is shown in Table \ref{table:phrase_eval}.

 In practice, samples misclassified as leaking privacy will be corrected if no phrases are extracted.
-Furthermore, including too many categories in a single input can reduce both the precision and the recall of phrases.
-To mitigate this, we divide the categories into smaller blocks and make multiple requests to GPT-4 for each sample, then merge the results.
+Furthermore, including too many categories in a single input can reduce both precision and recall of phrases.
+To mitigate this, we divide the categories into smaller blocks and make multiple requests to GPT-4o for each sample, then merge the results.
 This approach may result in the extraction of synonymous phrases across different requests, such as ``plan to play football'' and ``play football.''
-Therefore, we prompt GPT-4 to deduplicate the results, retaining the more concise and clear phrase.
+Therefore, we also prompt GPT-4o for deduplication, retaining the more concise and clearer phrase.

-\textbf{Privacy Information Annotation.} For each extracted phrase, we prompt GPT-4 to annotate the specific privacy information it reveals, based on the context of whole text.
-For example, as shown in Figure \ref{fig:case}, the privacy information associated with the phrase ``London'' is ``The user lived in London when he was a child.''
+\textbf{Privacy Information Annotation.} Finally, for each extracted phrase, we prompt GPT-4o to annotate the specific privacy information it reveals, based on the context of the whole text.
 We also provide several manually constructed examples for annotation.